S73ph4n/sopel-torznab/README.md

 # sopel-torznab

-Search a torznab-compatible torrent indexer from IRC with Sopel.
+Search a torznab-compatible torrent indexer (such as [Jackett](https://github.com/Jackett/Jackett)) from IRC with Sopel.

 # Installation